Has there ever been a better time to sell video tutorials online?

 If you are looking for 100 percent control and flexibility, opt for a video hosting platform or your own website.
 If you cannot do this, choose to embed your videos where you wish.

 If you do not have a problem with sharing your revenue or using the branding of other platforms, you can opt for an online course platform.
 This also comes with the added advantage of saving you setting-up-from-scratch time.
-Sometimes, you just want things to be done a hassle-free way.
+Sometimes, you just want things to be done hassle-free way.

 Ensure that your tutorial videos are completely protected from piracy (don’t forget that the screen recording option can make your videos available to a broader audience for free).